sdunbar19/weather-app/README.md

 # TODOS
 - Get a testing framework built, CI/CD pipeline
 - See TODOs in temperature, location
+- IMPORTANT: Do not push your API key!
+Figure out how to hide this
 - Handle errors
 - Get EJS-Lint working